(Edmonton) Margaret-Ann Armour has been named as one of Canada’s top 100 most powerful women.

 "Our Top 100 community is a powerful group of women who are at the top of their game," said Pamela Jeffery, founder of the Women's Executive Network.
 "Top 100 is a mark of their success and how they have supported their communities, companies and organizations."

 “I am honoured to be recognized in this way; joining a remarkable group of women leaders who are making a difference in Canadian life,” says Armour.

-For over a quarter of a century Armour – a distinguished scientist – has been Canada’s premier ambassador of science, volunteering tirelessly to encourage girls and young women to consider careers in the sciences and engineering.
-She has done this through the creation and nurturing of a series of initiatives under an umbrella organization called WISEST – Women in Scholarship, Engineering, Science and Technology.
+For more than a quarter of a century, Armour—a distinguished scientist—has been Canada’s premier ambassador of science, volunteering tirelessly to encourage girls and young women to consider careers in the sciences and engineering.
+She has done this by creating and nurturing a series of initiatives under an umbrella organization called WISEST—Women in Scholarship, Engineering, Science and Technology.
 Through this program and related activities, Armour is a recognized leader in raising national awareness among school-aged girls, educators, parents and employers of the importance of encouraging women to enter science and engineering.

 For her work and advocacy in improving the situation of Canadian women in science and technology, Armour was named to the Order of Canada in 2006.
 She also received a Governor General's Award commemorating the Persons Case, a landmark decision in 1929 that declared women to be persons under the British North America Act.
 Armour’s dedication to education and her passion for science was also recognized in 2007 when she was named a Champion of Public Education by the Learning Partnership.
 Later that year she also received the Alberta Science and Technology Leadership Awards Foundation Special Award.